Doomdark's Revenge: Release

 The game's publisher Beyond Software offered a prize - models of the major characters in an Icemark setting - to the first player who revealed the "Watchwords of Midnight", an inscription on Luxor's Moon Ring that would be shown upon ultimate victory.
 The conditions for this to happen was if the player could bring all the major characters including Morkin to the Gate of Varenorn and eliminate Shareth.
 The first to do so was then-15-year-old Richard Harris from Lowestoft in November 1984.
 Harris, however, had to wait for the models for 14 months - until January 1986 - because the publisher had not expected anyone to "finish the game so quickly".

 Doomdark's Revenge was adapted into a Fighting Fantasy-style gamebook type game by Beyond Software's Clive Bailey and Terry Pratt that was serialized in three parts in Computer and Video Games magazine.
 The first part, published in the December 1984 issue, follows Luxor to the Frozen Gates that lead into Icemark.
 In the second part, Tarithel makes her way through Icemark to the pit of Alazorne, where Morkin is held captive.
 In the final part, the freed Morkin sets on his own quest to find and kill the evil Shareth.

 A novelisation of Doomdark's Revenge by Drew Wagar was published in December 2021.

 Reception

 Doomdark's Revenge was very well received by game critics and public alike.
-Amstrad Action gave it a review score of 95%, making it their ninth best game of all time.
-In 1993, readers of Your Sinclair voted it the 71st best game of all time.
+Amstrad Action gave it a review score of 95%, calling it a "true classic".In 1993, readers of Your Sinclair voted it the 71st best game of all time.